nadiangelica/nadiangelica/README.md

 - BSc (Hons) Early Childhood Education

 ## <a name="hobbies">🏆 Hobbies
--Reading Books (Fiction and Non-Fiction)
+- Reading Books (Fiction and Non-Fiction)
--Playing Piano
+- Playing Piano
--Watching Documentaries
+- Watching Documentaries
--Weightlifting
+- Weightlifting

 <!--
 **nadiangelica/nadiangelica** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.